ramyarakky/Recidvism_ABM_SBP_Brims_Submission/README.md

 ## Citation

 ```
 Rakkiappan, R., & Kavak, H. (2026).
-An Agent-Based Model of Recidivism and Fairness.
+An Agent-Based Model of Recidivism.
 In Proceedings of SBP-BRiMS 2026.
 ```